davpergan/DTM_DSM_GAN/README.md

 ```
 docker run --rm -p 0.0.0.0:6006:6006 -p 8888:8888 -v [DATA_DIR]:/home/student/data --gpus=all --name dtm dtm
 ```
+[DATA_DIR] should be replaced with the path to the directory cloned from Github

 ## Download dataset and model checkpoints
 ### Datasets
 Create a new directory called "np_dataset", this directory will contain the datasets of DSMs and orthophotos used to extract DTMs.
 It contains also the DTMs used as supervision.<br>